originalUnit337/card_hive/MODIFICATION_IMPLEMENTATION.md

 *   **Phase 1:** Ran `analyze_files` and found several issues, including `strict_raw_type`, `unused_element`, `avoid_catches_without_on_clauses`, and `unused_field`.
 Fixed all the issues and verified with `analyze_files` again.
 All tests passed after the fixes.
 *   **Phase 2:** Created the domain layer for the backup feature, including the `BackupRepository` interface and the `BackupUseCase`, `RestoreUseCase`, and `GetLastBackupTimeUseCase`.
 *   **Phase 3:** Implemented `BackupRepositoryImpl` using existing `DriveRemoteDatasource` and `GoogleAuthDatasource`.
+*   **Phase 2 & 3:** Wrote unit tests for the domain and data layers.
+This included tests for `BackupRepositoryImpl`, `BackupUseCase`, `RestoreUseCase`, and `GetLastBackupTimeUseCase`.
+Added `mockito` for mocking dependencies.
+Modified `CardEntity` to be `JsonSerializable` to allow for testing the backup and restore of card data.
+All tests passed.

 ## Phase 1: Project Setup and Initial Tests